American History

 Surprisingly, Newark is a major cultural hub that hosts one of the largest performing arts centres in the US.

 Or maybe it is?
-For instance, luxury and sport cars are abundant in Newark.
+For instance, luxury and sports cars are abundant in Newark.
 So is the number of auto body shops that make a car clean and shiny.

 I like the irony of the picture below: a luxury Mercedes and a pharmacy with metal grills and barbed wire to keep drug addicts away.